XChen601/EquityTrace/README.md

 # StockTrace
 This application is designed to view real-time data of stocks and track performances of your favorite stocks.
-Below is an image of how it currently looks.
+Below is an image of how it currently looks. <br>
 <img width="476" alt="image" src="https://github.com/XChen601/StockTrace/assets/72898664/d9490364-627a-47b7-8cdc-54e42cde98b8">

 ## Technology Stack